one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab01-Prerequisites.md

-# Lab 1: Deploying an Azure AD Tenant
+# Lab 1: Prerequisites

 In the lab you will complete all the necessary prerequisites to build out a Windows Virtual Desktop environment.

+>NOTE: If you already have an Office 365 subscription with an Enterprise Mobility + Security (EMS) E5 license environment, please complete only Exercise 1.

+If you do not have an Office 365 subscription with an Enterprise Mobility + Security (EMS) E5 license environment, please complete all exercises.

 ## Azure subscription

 Your will need an Azure subscription to complete the Windows Virtual Desktop labs.
 The following are ideal subscription types to utilize:

-* Visual Studio subscription
+* Visual Studio Enterprise subscription
-* IUR (Azure Use RIghts) from your partner organization
+* IUR (Azure Use Rights) from your partner organization

 **Microsoft does not recommend using any Azure subscription that has production workloads or services.
 Use a subscriptin that is designation for testing purposes only.**